 If you or someone you know has been accused or is under investigation for kidnapping or unlawful restraint in Georgetown Texas, contacting an experienced criminal defense attorney is imperative.

 Attorney Michael J. Price is an experienced Texas criminal defense lawyer known for being a zealous advocate and a skilled litigator.
 He has handled multiple types of violent crimes throughout the courtrooms in Williamson County, TX.
 His office also accepts cases in Bell County, Milam County, Lee County, Burnet County, Travis County, and Bastrop County, in Texas.

-Call Law Office of Michael J. Price at (512) 354-1880 now for more information and to set up a free, no obligations, consultation with our office.
+Call Price & Twine, PLLC at (512) 354-1880 now for more information and to set up a free, no obligations, consultation with our office.
 Our evaluations are thorough and confidential so that you will not waste time in deciding whether you would like to move forward with your case.

 Texas Kidnapping Information Center